cksource/ckeditor4-plugin-a11ychecker/samples/guide.md

 * User Interface optimized for quick problem solving.
 * Flexibility allowing you to use the accessibility checking engine of your choice.
-* QuickFix feature letting you fix common problems fully automatically!
+* Quick Fix feature letting you fix common problems fully automatically!

 All of this comes bundled with a tight integration with CKEditor.